Emerson Health Care Foundation Inc

 Alignment with Strategic Implementation Plan: Projects must align with objectives from Emerson Health's current Strategic Implementation Plan and serve populations most impacted by health disparities.

-Addressing Priority Populations: Successful applications demonstrate clear focus on serving prioritized populations: low-income households, migrant populations, older adults, people of color, people with disabilities, youth, and LGBTQIA+ communities.
+Addressing Priority Populations: Successful applications demonstrate clear focus on serving prioritised populations: low-income households, migrant populations, older adults, people of colour, people with disabilities, youth, and LGBTQIA+ communities.

-Collaboration: Multi-partner projects involving two or more organizations are highly encouraged, though not required.
+Collaboration: Multi-partner projects involving two or more organisations are highly encouraged, though not required.

 Types of Projects Funded (Based on Recent Recipients):

-- Social-emotional learning programs for youth (Boys and Girls Club of Assabet Valley, ThinkGive)
+- Social-emotional learning programmes for youth (Boys and Girls Club of Assabet Valley, ThinkGive)

 - Mental health awareness and dementia education (Acton Health Division)

-- Support programs for veterans (Clear Path for Veterans)
+- Support programmes for veterans (Clear Path for Veterans)

 - English Language Learner classes (Concord-Carlisle Adult and Community Education)